Chemiculs/qengine/README.md

 ![Headers after scramble](headerafterscramble.png)

-As you can see i mixed zeroing with scrambling and much of the headers wound up zero'd - nevertheless, very different outcomes compared to the original binary which is the goal.

-Some field such as e_magic in the DOS header and SizeOfStackCommit / SizeOfStackReserve fields in the optional header must be preserved as the application will crash elsewise.
+Some fields such as e_magic in the DOS header and SizeOfStackCommit / SizeOfStackReserve fields in the optional header must be preserved as the application will crash elsewise.

 #### .text section before scramble: